developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/about/index.md

 -----

-**Enterprise Keyboard makes use of the Android Personal Dictionary for spelling suggestions and corrections**, and permits the dictionary to be easily populated with industry-specific terms to help improve the speed and accuracy of keyboard input.
+**Enterprise Keyboard makes use of the Android Personal Dictionary for spelling corrections and shortcut substitutions**, and permits the dictionary to be easily populated with industry-specific terms to help improve the speed and accuracy of keyboard input.
 A custom dictionary can be populated in bulk and mass-deployed through Zebra's Mobility Extensions [(MX)](../../../../mx) and [StageNow](../../../../) tools.

 This version of Enterprise Keyboard includes the following languages: